Live-streamed remote 30 minutes recording sessions.

 Every session is 30 minutes long, which we've found is plenty of time to record up to 3 full takes of a single instrument in a ~3 minutes song, or equivalent.
-If you didn't have enough time to record all the takes you needed, your unlimited subscription means that you can book in another session whenever you're ready.
+If you didn't have enough time to record all the takes you needed, you can book in another session whenever you're ready.

 TLDR: to record your music, for which you provide detailed materials, or guidelines (for improvising). (more on what files to provide for a session HERE)